Peter Straub: Personal life and death

 In 1966, Straub married Susan Bitker.
-They had two children, Benjamin, and Emma Straub, who is also a novelist.
+They had two children, Benjamin and novelist Emma Straub.
 The family lived in Dublin from 1969 to 1972, in London from 1972 to 1979, and in the New York City area from 1979 onwards.

+When asked who his favorite writer was, Straub replied "I guess I have to say Henry James.
+At least that’s what I’d say today.
+On other days, I might choose Raymond Chandler, or Charles Dickens, or Wilkie Collins, or on other, other days, a real long shot, like Donald Harington.
+In some ways, John Ashbery will always be my favorite writer."

+Straub was a jazz aficionado, and saxophonist Lester Young features in his novella Pork Pie Hat.
+Per WBGO, "He discovered jazz as a boy growing up in Milwaukee in the late 1950s.
+He gravitated toward Dave Brubeck & Paul Desmond, Clifford Brown, Bill Evans and Miles Davis."
+In addition to jazz, he was "intensely interested in opera and other forms of classical music."

 Straub died on September 4, 2022, aged 79, from complications of a broken hip.
 At the time of his death, he and his wife lived in Brooklyn.